 The relationships between bankruptcy courts and other courts can be extremely complex.
 So are the rules for handling and deliberating on motions to lift stays.
 However, one type of motion to lift that often succeeds occurs when a lawsuit involved in another court is likely to lead to non-dischargeable debt.
 That is, the debt can’t be written off, and will survive the bankruptcy.
 Therefore, the judge may as well find for the creditor and lift the stay.

-Learn More About How the Automatic Stay Could Protect You
+Learn More About How the Automatic Stay Could Protect You From Creditors.

 Bankruptcy is often a time of confusion.
 We have the legal knowledge to help you maintain your automatic stay until you can get back on your financial feet.
 Bankruptcy litigation is so complex that it pays to have an expert at your side.
 If you’re having trouble maintaining a bankruptcy stay in Minneapolis, putting you at risk of financial catastrophe, call Gregory J. Wald, Attorney at Law for a consultation.